Understanding SEER Ratings

 If you plan on upgrading your HVAC system — furnace, heat pump, air conditioner, or geothermal system — and are comparing heating and air conditioning units, one of the most important things you’ll want to look at is the SEER rating.
 For everything you need to know about this HVAC energy efficiency ratio, keep reading our “SEER Ratings Explained” guide.

 The SEER rating, or Seasonal Energy Efficiency Ratio, was defined in 2008 by the Air Conditioning, Heating and Refrigeration Institute (AHRI).

-Think of a SEER rating as being like the miles-to-the-gallon ratio that cars have, except in this case, it’s the amount of cool/warm air to unit of energy that is used.
-The higher that the SEER rating is, the more efficient the heating or cooling unit is.
+Think of a SEER rating as being like the miles-to-the-gallon ratio that cars have, except, in this case, it’s the amount of cool/warm air for every unit of energy that is used.
+The higher the SEER rating is, the more efficient the heating or cooling unit is.

 Efficiency is one of the most important considerations that you can make when comparing HVAC units.
-This is not just because a high SEER rating helps to reduce your environmental footprint, but also because the unit will use less energy, thereby helping to reduce your monthly energy costs.
+This is not just because a high SEER rating helps reduce your environmental footprint but also because the unit will use less energy, thereby helping to reduce your monthly energy costs.

 Government SEER Rating Requirements

 Different regions of the country have different government requirements regarding SEER ratings.
 The following are the SEER requirements for Pennsylvania:

 - Split system air conditioners must be at least 13 SEER.

 - Split system heat pumps must be at least 14 SEER.